solomonenanaw/sorting_algorithms/README.md

 Write a function that sorts a doubly linked list of integers in ascending order using the Cocktail shaker sort algorithm

+6.Counting sort

-Write a function that sorts an array of integers in ascending order using the Shell sort algorithm, using the Knuth sequence
+Write a function that sorts an array of integers in ascending order using the Counting sort algorithm

 7. Merge sort

 Write a function that sorts an array of integers in ascending order using the Merge sort algorithm